SimonGuethler/simple-gpt-implementation/README.md

 - Put code used for training and inference into separate scripts
 - Partially added support for training at fp16 percision for decreased memory usage ([source](https://gist.github.com/ajbrock/075c0ca4036dc4d8581990a6e76e07a3))
 - Added code to filter input data by removing characters that don't occurr very often (e.g. chinese characters from english wikipedia dumps)
-- Partially

-Many improvements could be made to saving/loading the models, data and parameters, but as this is just a research project, the code is meant to be kept simple.
-Also there are already a dozen highly optimized implementations of the demonstrated techniques.
+Many improvements could be made to saving/loading the models, data, filters and parameters, but as this is just a research project, the code is meant to be kept simple.
+Also there exist already a dozen highly optimized implementations of the demonstrated techniques.

 ## Setup for NVIDIA GPUs